nickf94/T3A2_Pesky_Pooch/README.md

 - An accompanying branch was created, to which this local work was committed
 - This was then pushed to GitHub with the upstream flag, to an accordingly named matching branch on the remote repository.
   - If either Dale or Nick, the synchronization with the upstream master repository branch had to be ensured before any further steps could be taken.
 - When satisfied, a pull request was put through, and if approved by another team member, merged with the master branch of the same repository.
 In the downstream repository cases, (Dale and Nick), this master then had to be pushed to the central master repository branch.

+By following this process from the beginning of the project, some level of familiarity was established coming into the build process.